JackyGaoJ/ELEN-6883-Final-Project/README.md

 > npm i<br>
 > npm run serve<br>

-### Problem resolving
-If you have problems when compiling and starting app, try to remove node_modules and then type<br>
-> npm i<br>

-to re-install modules.

 ### Demo
 You can click the image here to watch the demo for conveniently understand our project [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/1o9b4yZUucg/0.jpg)](https://www.youtube.com/watch?v=1o9b4yZUucg)